ruth0048/braincloud-objc/README.md

 ```
 This method will create an account, and continue to use a locally saved anonymous id.

-Your _callback will inherit from IServerCallback and contain the functions needed to react to the brainCloud Server response.
+Your _successBlock and _failureBlock will contain the blocks needed to react to the brainCloud Server response.